How Storytelling Can Help Your Business Through COVID-19

 While it’s true that people can be attracted by great product specifications, special offers and glitzy packaging, actually they’re not always the reasons that customers make a purchase.

 People buy from people, and your potential customers want to feel a connection with you and your brand.
 Faceless corporations put people off whereas a business with a human ‘face’ is just all-round more pleasant to deal with.
+You can use story-based articles as some of your cornerstone articles, to help customers enjoy the experience of being on your website and to encourage them to feel connected with your brand.

 People buy from people